Contemporary Literature MA

 Learn about the complex relationships between texts, theory and contemporary debate.
 You will study everything from novels and poetry to memoirs and creative non-fiction, engaging with British, American and postcolonial contemporary writing.

 York is a great place for book lovers.
-We take part in York Literature Festival every year – an event which has hosted Margaret Atwood, Michel Faber and many other famous names.
+We take part in York Literature Festival every year – an event which has hosted Margaret Atwood, Michel Faber and many other famous literary names.
 Workshops, writing sessions and readings are as central to your learning as lectures and seminars.
-Students on this course also organise a literary symposium, building valuable project management skills.

 Classes take place once a week for each module.
-There are three terms across the year, and each term runs for three weeks.
 You can study part-time (taking one module each term) or full-time (two modules each term).
 Classes are taught during the week and often take place in the early evening.

 - Theorising the Contemporary: Critical Perspectives (15 credits)